shacharmirkin/pmt/README.md

 # TED gender-annotated dataset

-This repository contains the gender-annotated dataset based on [TED](https://ted.com) which was used for gender classification of translated data in Mirkin et al., 2015 and Rabinovich et al., 2017.
+This repository contains the gender-annotated dataset based on [TED](https://ted.com) which was used for gender classification of translated data in Mirkin et al., 2015 and in Rabinovich et al., 2017.
 As the above papers link to a web page that is no longer available, the dataset is posted here, with consent.
 If you use this data please cite this paper:

 Mirkin, Shachar, Nowson, Scott, Brun, Caroline, & Perez, Julien.
 (2015) [Motivating Personality-aware Machine Translation](http://aclweb.org/anthology/D/D15/D15-1130).
 In the Proceedings of the Conference on Empirical Methods in Natural Language (EMNLP) 2015, Lisbon, Portugal